 9. Hollywood celebrities.
 Celebrities speaking out on climate change in 2014 raised awareness and brought the topic into new and different news programs and magazine publications.
 Leonardo DiCaprio called for accepting that climate change is real and to take action through his opening remarks at the UN Climate Summit in September.
 Additionally, the Nature is Speaking campaign from Conservation International, which seeks to influence consumers to think about the environment, featured voices such as Julia Roberts, Penelope Cruz, Edward Norton, Robert Redford, and Harrison Ford.
 Yes, it is cool to care about the environment.

 10. Rainforest Connection.
 This tech start-up illustrates and inspires innovation in sustainability.
 Rainforest Connection upcycles used smart phones to track the sound of chain saws in forests.
 Using existing wireless communications infrastructure, the information provided from the smart phones enables the monitoring of forest activity in real-time.
 Monitoring and enforcement has been the most difficult aspect of protecting forests from illegal logging, even if countries have policies in place.
 Technologies that provides information on when and where logging is taking place is the first step in decreasing deforestation.

-Our list of 2015 Top Movers and Shakers in Sustainability is clearly not exhaustive of all the contributions made by actors around the globe.
-We would love to hear about other work that deserves to make the list.
-Thank you to everyone out there doing what you can to make the world more sustainable!
+Of course the list of 2014 Top Movers and Shakers in Sustainability is not exhaustive of all the contributions made by actors around the globe.
+We would love to hear about other work that deserves to make the list!
+Thank you to everyone out there doing what they can to make the world more sustainable.